AlbertoSS1/piStar/USERMANUAL.md

   1. Scroll to the Menu Bar and select File
   2. Select New Model
   3. Press OK
-  4. **Result**: This action will delete your current template and leave the Drawing Area blank.
+  4. **Result**: This action will delete your current model and leave the Drawing Area blank.

 * To save your model:
   1. Scroll to the Menu Bar and select File